colinhartigan/valorant-skin-cli/README.md

 __Download the `.exe` file from the [latest release](https://github.com/colinhartigan/valorant-skin-cli/releases/latest) page and run it!__

 __NOTE__: Your antivirus might mark the executable as malware, but this is a side effect of building the executable with PyInstaller.
+_I've rebuilt the executables with Python 3.7 and it seems they aren't being marked as malware anymore!_

 If you'd rather build the executable yourself, download the release `.zip` file and run `build.bat`, or `run.bat` to execute the script directly.

-To test the bleeding edge features, clone the repository.
+To test the latest features, clone the repository.

 ### Usage
-Check out the [Commands page](https://github.com/colinhartigan/valorant-skin-cli/wiki/Commands) in the Wiki.
+Check out the [commands page](https://github.com/colinhartigan/valorant-skin-cli/wiki/Commands) in the Wiki.

 ## Will I get banned for using this?